dancard32/dancard32/README.md

 * 💻 I'm currently working on a Google Maps tourist routing web app
 * 📝 I'm learning about front-end development with React
 * 🧐 I am looking to help with an open-source project
-* ⚡️ Fun-Fact: I have hiked 9 mountains 🏔
+* ⚡️ Fun-Fact: I have hiked 9 mountains 🏔 (but who's actually counting!)
 * 🙌🏽 Goal of 2022: Transition into software engineering, learn more programming languages

 ---